Stephanie White: College career

-USA Basketball
+Professional career

+WNBA

+White began her five-year WNBA career with the Charlotte Sting in 1999 under her married name, Stephanie White-McCarty.

+During the 2000 expansion draft on December 15, 1999, White was selected by the Miami Sol.
+She was then traded to the Indiana Fever in exchange for Sandy Brondello and a 2000 first-round draft pick.
+After four years with the Fever, she ranked third in games played (112) and three point field goals (92), and fourth in scoring (684).
+She averaged 5.9 points and 2.0 assists per game.

+National team career

 White competed with USA Basketball as a member of the 1997 Jones Cup Team that won the silver medal in Taipei.
 Several of the games were close, with the USA team winning four games by six points or fewer, including an overtime game in the semifinal match against Japan.
 The gold medal game against South Korea was also close, but the USA fell 76–71 to claim the silver medal for the event.
 White was the second leading scorer for the team, averaging 10.3 points per game.